 ALICE® (Asset Limited, Income Constrained, Employed) can hold a college degree and work full-time, only to find that their paycheck just doesn’t cover the basics of housing, transportation, childcare, food, and healthcare.
 United Way of Western Connecticut invests in programs that help ALICE build their financial capabilities, establish and adhere to a household budget, repair credit, begin saving for emergencies, and attain a financial goal.

 United Way's Financial Opportunity Center offers one-on-one financial budget coaching and financial literacy workshops.
-Together with our matched savings program and support of the Volunteer Income Tax Assistance (VITA) program, all add up to advancing our goal to move ALICE households toward financial stability and independence.
+Together with our matched savings program and support of the Volunteer Income Tax Assistance (VITA) program, it all adds up to advancing our goal to move ALICE households toward financial stability and independence.